SatoruMuro/SAM2GUIfor3Drecon/README.md

-【表示の設定方法やスクリーンショットの取得方法】　Display Settings and Screenshot Capture Method
+Display Settings and Screenshot Capture Method
-・3D像の背景を黒にするには、View controllers > 3D View Controllersの眼のマーク> Black background
-・cubeとlabelの表示をオフにするには、View controllers > 3D View Controllersの眼のマーク>3D cubeと3D axis labelのチェックを外す
-・スクリーンショットの取得は、上のツールバーのカメラのマーク>３DViewを選択して、Save Asで保存先のフォルダとファイル名を指定>OK

 To set the 3D view background to black, go to View controllers > 3D View Controllers, click the eye icon, and select Black background.
 To turn off the cube and label display, go to View controllers > 3D View Controllers, click the eye icon, and uncheck 3D cube and 3D axis label.